agrisjakob/Feats-of-Strength-Flask-Project/README.md

 FOS is a Python web application, constructed using the Flask web framework.
 It allows you to provide tailor-made workout plans for a specific feat of strength, such as one-handed pushups.
 Users must register before using the app in order to generate workout plans suited to each user's ability.
 Users can store, edit and delete these workouts.
 The app comes with pre-made unit and integration tests, that can be used as a trigger for a continuous integration pipeline.
 This app is ran on a Google Cloud Platform Ubuntu 18.04 virtual machine, using the Python-based HTTP web server Gunicorn.
+The database is hosted on a GCP MySQL server.
 ## Getting started with your own copy
 To get a working copy of the project, simply pull down the repository and use the requirements.txt file (found in the root) to install the necessary python modules: